alchua1996/DeepDecoderTV/README.md

 This is an unoffical implementation of [Deep Decoder: Concise Image Representations from Untrained Non-convolutional Networks](https://arxiv.org/abs/1810.03982) for denoising image.
 To improve the model, we attempted to add an inductive bias (since TV is a well studied phenomenon in mathematics for image denoising) by using learned total variation (TV) layers taken from [Total Variation Optimization Layers for Computer Vision](https://arxiv.org/abs/2204.03643).

 # Install/Usage Instructions
 To use this code, follow the instructions to install the total variation activation functions from [the git of the authors](https://github.com/raymondyeh07/tv_layers_for_cv).
-The **folder of code tv_opt_layer" is needed from the authors' github to run this code properly.
+The **folder of code tv_opt_layers is needed from the authors' github to run this code properly.
 It is not included here. **

 The command for running the code is